 - Benefits for using the card, such as rewards points

 The American Express Airports Card has no account fee and awards 1 Airpoints Dollar for every $100 spent – a rewards rate that is incredibly rare for a fee-free card.

 The main drawback is that American Express isn’t widely accepted, but you’ll be fine using it with major retailers.
-Also, almost all EFTPOS terminals (except for at Countdown supermarkets) don’t allow you to use contactless payments (i.e. payWave) with an American Express card, so you must use Chip and PIN.
+Also, most EFTPOS terminals (except for major supermarkets) don’t allow you to use contactless payments (i.e. payWave) with an American Express card, so you must use Chip and PIN.

 ASB Visa Light